aadillpickle/DCGAN/README.md

 # DCGANS
-Code for a DCGAN I built to generate realistic fake images --> run notebook in google colab to try it out
+Code for a DCGAN I built to generate realistic fake images --> run notebook in google colab to try it out/train